DeDop/dedop-core/docs/quickstart.rst

 ===========

-The DeDop tool set currently comprises only the *DeDop Shell* - a command-line interface to the DPP.
+The DeDop tool set currently comprises only the *DeDop Shell* - a command-line interface to the Delay Doppler Processor (DPP).

-This section is a tutorial for users new to the DeDop Shell.
+This chapter is a tutorial for users new to the DeDop Shell.

 Before you start
 ================